HenrikSkog/cognition/docs/release2/README.md

 Currently, all data is written to one file: `~/it1901-gr2103/cognition/users.json`.
 In this file, the users are stored in an array with their corresponding quizzes.
 The advantage of this solution is that it is very comfortable to work with.
 On the contrary, we recognize that in an upscaled version of the app, this would be very inefficient.
 All users are read and written every time one single flashcard is updated or added.
 However, this is only a small scale project, and we are planning on moving to a database further on in the project.

+### Enforcing characters limits on user input

+When the user creates a quiz, the user adds a name, description and one or more flashcards to the current quiz.
+We have chosen not to enforce an upper limit to the length of the flashcard's front and back side.

+There are both advantages and disadvantages to this approach.
+One advantage of enforcing such a character limit is that we as developers and maintainers gain more control over the visual representation.
+As an example, if a user inputs 50'000 characters on the front of the flashcard, the view of the flashcard may appear disfigured and incorrectly formatted.
+However, we as developers do not want to affect the user's formulation on a flashcard.
+As an example, a user wants to write a some sentences and a question with 1'000 characters on the front of the flashcard.
+If we enforce an upper limit to the length of the flashcard's front and back, the user will have to trim down the formulation, potentially impeding them.

 ### Spotbugs and resource leaks

 During the group deliverable 2 milestones, we expanded upon the local, persistent storage.
 This, of course, included writing to file using the Java `FileWriter`.
 Spotbugs helped us expose a potential resource leak: We had an edge case where the `FileWriter` would not be flushed and closed correctly.
 This is a prime example of why one should utilize such workflow tools to improve the robustness of the application.